a-little-world/little-world-design-system/README.md

 ## Understanding Changesets

 Changesets work by creating a "changeset" file that describes what changes you've made and how they should be versioned.
-When you're ready to release, these changesets are consumed to automatically bump versions and create release notes.

 ## Creating Changesets